Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

-\paragraph*{Gravitational wave cycles:} Even after new NR codes attain the ability to simulate accurate, generic high mass ratios, advances in approximate methods will still be needed.
-LISA will observe BBH mergers for months or even years, and it is unrealistic (and unnecessary given the accuracy of approximate waveform models calibrated with NR ~\cite{Hannam:2013oca,Bohe:2016gbl, Khan:2015jqa,Blackman:2017pcm,Husa:2015iqa}) to use \NR to describe the entire evolution of binary systems, from inspiral to ringdown.
-Semi-analytic models of the inspiral-merger-ringdown have been very effective in ground-based \GW astronomy, notably Effective-One-Body~\cite{Buonanno:1998gg,Ossokine:2020kjp,Khalil:2021txt,Ramos-Buades:2021adz,Nagar:2021gss,Gamba:2021ydi}, Phenomenological~\cite{Hannam:2013oca,Khan:2015jqa,Pratten:2020ceb,Pratten:2020fqn,Hamilton:2021pkf} and surrogate models~\cite{Blackman:2015pia,Varma:2019csw,Yoo:2022erv,Islam:2022laz}.
-Additionally, combining GSF methods to model the inspiral evolution with \NR for the late-inspiral, merger and ringdown stages as described in~\cite{Dhesi:2021yje} is a promising avenue of study.
+\paragraph*{Gravitational wave cycles:} The LISA frequency band may contain thousands of GW cycles, depending on the total mass of the massive binary, thus observing BBH signals for months or even years.
+Given the accuracy of approximate waveform models calibrated with NR ~\cite{Hannam:2013oca,Bohe:2016gbl, Khan:2015jqa,Blackman:2017pcm,Husa:2015iqa}), and the recent developments in the self-force community~\cite{Dhesi:2021yje,Albertini:2022rfe}, it is likely unrealistic and unnecessary to use \NR to describe the entire evolution of binary systems, from inspiral to ringdown.
+We point the reader to the rest of section 4 in this paper for descriptions on the approaches for modeling the inspiral and inspiral-merger-ringdown waveforms.

-\paragraph*{Accuracy} Massive \BBH mergers in LISA could have high (on the order of 1000) signal-to-noise (SNR) ratios and \NR must model these loud signals accurately enough not only to infer the correct source properties, but also to subtract the signal from LISA data, revealing quieter, high-interest signals that may lay underneath.
+\paragraph*{Accuracy} Massive \BBH mergers in LISA could have high (up to $1\times 10^4$) signal-to-noise (SNR) ratios and \NR must model these loud signals accurately enough not only to infer the correct source properties, but also to subtract the signal from LISA data, revealing quieter, high-interest signals that may lay underneath.
 The full implications of these requirements for \NR waveform accuracy have yet to be assessed, but an initial study~\cite{Ferguson:2020xnm} suggests that \NR waveforms will require a substantial increase in accuracy, compared to today's most accurate waveforms, to be indistinguishable from a high-SNR observation with the same source properties.
 A similar assessment for next-generation ground-based detectors concluded that \NR waveforms will need an order of magnitude more accuracy to avoid bias in the inferred source properties for the high signal-to-noise sources that these detectors will observe~\cite{Purrer:2019jcp}.
 The impact of using insufficiently accurate templates is highlighted in Figure~\ref{fig:why}.

 These accuracy requirements are even more challenging for \NR if the \BHs are precessing, if one or both \BHs are spinning nearly as rapidly as possible, or if one \BH is much more massive than the other.
 Let us illustrate how quickly computational cost rises, by quantifying computational cost increases relative to a fiducial baseline simulation with mass-ratio $q_0$ and initial frequency $M\Omega_0$.
 Cost increases arise for multiple reasons.